 Curtis Instruments, founded in 1960, is a world leader in advanced electric vehicle technology control systems, instrumentation and related technology.
-This private company, based in Mount Kisco, New York state, USA, operates 15 subsidiaries worldwide.
-Stuart Marwell, a descendant of one of the founders, joined the company in 1983 and has served as president, CEO and chairman since 2001.
-Marwell recently participated in a summit conference on the technical and business alliance between India and the USA.
-His panel discussion, moderated by US President Barack Obama, focused on key technologies for improvement of public health and quality of life.
-In the following Q&A, he gives his views on future prospects for EVs globally.
+The privately held company, based in Mount Kisco, NY, operates 15 subsidiaries worldwide.
+Stuart Marwell, a son of one of the co-founders, joined Curtis in 1983 and has served as President, Chief Executive Officer since 2001 and Chairman since 2004.

+Marwell recently participated in a summit conference on technical and business alliance between India and America.
+His panel discussion, moderated by President Barack Obama, focused on key technologies for improvement of public health and quality of life.